smallest-inc/waves-examples/lightning_large/ws_streaming/README.md

-# Streaming TTS with Lightning Large Model
+# Websocket Streaming TTS with Lightning Large Model

-This guide demonstrates how to stream text-to-speech (TTS) audio using the Lightning Large model via Smallest AI's Waves API.
+This guide demonstrates how to use text-to-speech (TTS) using Websocket audio using the Lightning Large model via Smallest AI's Waves API.

 ## Overview